JustHoldings/Quintus/README.md

   + Added new simple build that works across the various ES versions of code
   + Added in eruda adds a virtual debug window that can be viewed on mobile too
   + Added in a Render mode that can be set to "pixel" or "hd" this optimizes the canvas using css for pixel games or None pixel art games
+  + Changed input so it can also trigger events based on arbitrary keys without needing a key schema
+  + Added a Optional debug stat that tells you how many of the game objects in the world are actually activley rendered/ticked

 ### 0.2.0 Initial API Docs + Better Tiled Integration + Sloped Tiles
 * `quintus_tmx.js` TMX file extraction
 * Multi-layer TMX Support + Sloped Tiles by [lendrick](https://github.com/lendrick)